 According to Wamsi Mohan, a working analyst at the Bank of America, the foldable iPhone could also be used like a tablet, size closer to the existing iPad.
 This was made from the data gathered after meeting with several companies in Asia that belong to Apple’s supply chain.

 This is not the first time that this report is making rounds.
 In late 2016, according to a Korean report, tech giant LG was developing and mass-producing foldable smartphone displays.
 In October last year, LG was in talks with Apple to be the supplier for its foldable displays to be used in future iPhones.

-Over the past three years, LG has created the prototypes for various futuristic displays, which can be curved like a book and even folded like a newspaper, based on the lightweight and flexible properties of OLED displays v/s the more rigid LCD ones.
+Over the past three years, LG has created prototypes for various futuristic displays, which can be curved like a book and even folded like a newspaper, based on the lightweight and flexible properties of OLED displays v/s the more rigid LCD ones.

 A foldable iPhone needs clever engineering feats coupled with further innovation.
 For the device to be able to be rolled up like a newspaper, components like that of the logic board and battery would then need to be so flexible that they can bend likewise.
-In case of the display only capable of being folded in half, the components could still be rigid and thereby connected with flex cables.
+In the case of the display is only capable of being folded in half, the components could still be rigid and thereby connected with flex cables.